 We are on a bit of a roll with sun catchers this week.
-After making some lovely light bulb ones the twins were very keen to make some more.
+After making some lovely Christmas Tree Light Bulbs the twins were very keen to make some more.
 Well they really wanted an excuse to cut up tissue paper into tiny pieces which is their current favourite thing – next to spilling drinks on the floor and arguing whether light switches should be on or off.

 This is a craft I remember making with a Year Two class a few years ago where they did everything including designing their own Christmas tree.
 We then sent them home as their Christmas cards.
 It was lovely to have a card which would transform into a decoration.

 What You Will Need To Make The Christmas Tree Sun Catchers

 - green card

 - coloured tissue paper